 Your username is your email address and your password is what you have set up.
-If you need to contact our Membership Services Department, they will answer any account questions that you have.
-Contact our Membership Services Department by calling (202) 547-7424 or email them at email@example.com.
+If you have questions, please contact our Membership Services Department by calling (202) 547-7424 or email them at email@example.com.

 I used to get emails from NAHC, but now I don’t anymore.
 What’s going on?